 With well-recognised trusts legislation, courts well qualified to adjudicate on fiduciary matters and a solid banking and accounting infrastructure, the Isle of Man is a leading trusts jurisdiction.

 Trusts are useful for financial planning purposes, to provide for the orderly administration of a family’s assets or to enable certain assets to be managed on behalf of those who would be unable to do so for themselves.

 Simcocks’ Isle of Man trust lawyers have been consistently recognised as leaders in the field of trusts advice work on structures governed by Isle of Man law.

-Simcocks’ trusts team acts for many different types of client from corporate trustees to families, high net worth individuals and legal and accounting intermediaries.
+Simcocks’ Isle of Man trusts team acts for many different types of client from corporate trustees to families, high net worth individuals and legal and accounting intermediaries.